 Example 8: extent not clearly defined - application will be rejected

 In this example, the plan has a recognisable map base so it is easy for us to orientate it to our records but it is impossible to determine the extent with any degree of confidence.
-It appears as if the intention might be for two of the boundaries to follow the Ordnance Survey detail but even so the edging overlaps it significantly in many places.
-The remaining two boundaries are completely undefined and the accuracy of the edging, even where Ordnance Survey detail exists, casts doubt over the whole extent.
+It appears as if the intention might be for 2 of the boundaries to follow the Ordnance Survey detail but even so the edging overlaps it significantly in many places.
+The remaining 2 boundaries are completely undefined and the accuracy of the edging, even where Ordnance Survey detail exists, casts doubt over the whole extent.
 It is also unclear as to the intention in respect of the access driveway and possible easements.
 This application would be rejected.

 The plan would benefit from:

 - plotted lines showing the precise extent intended to be registered

 - a scale

 - measurements, which could help to define the extent

 Although there is no north point, because the plan has a recognisable map base it is easy to orientate it in relation to our records.

 A more carefully drawn edging would give more confidence in the plan as a whole, both for HM Land Registry and for the buyer.

 Example 9: poor quality or re-use of old deed plans - application will be rejected

 In this example, the conveyance plan has been hand drawn and is not to any stated scale.
 There is a small amount of surrounding detail but the poor verbal description and the lack of north point does not allow the land to be easily reconciled with the Ordnance Survey map.
 As for defining the land, there is particular doubt over the extent conveyed in those areas where the red edging lies close to but away from the underlying plan detail.